silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 #### Startup

 By default, current PHY is the user application PHY when startup.
-To switch the RF measure PHY, We have to issue the `rftestEnable` command to switch to rf test mode prior to the RF test.
+To switch the RF measure PHY, We have to issue the `rftestEnable` command to switch to RF test mode before RF test.

     rftestenable